 These forms must be mailed to the address provided on the forms.
 Certified mail is recommended, and allow 10 days to process this information.
 Once the information is processed, you will receive a check based on the number of work days you are out.
 Note: At the end of the calendar year, you will receive a W-2 for this amount and you are subject to all applicable taxes.

 Whenever you are out on disability, all accumulated sick leave is used up first, before any disability (income protection) payments apply.
-When you return from pregnancy disability leave during the same school year, you will likely be out of sick leave.
+When you return from pregnancy disability leave during the same school year, you may be out of sick leave.
 This means that if you take any additional sick days that same school year, you will be docked full per diem pay.
-Both FEA and the District realize that this is an unfortunate provision for which we currently have no remedy.
-While FEA and the District are looking toward finding a way towards mitigating this situation, there is currently no such solution in place.

 Throughout your pregnancy disability, you are fully covered*.
 Once you are medically released to return to work, and if you choose to take unpaid child care leave, you will receive an additional 12 weeks of paid coverage, per California Family Rights Act.
 After that 12 week period, you will no longer be on district-paid coverage.
 NOTE: You do have COBRA rights, which allow you to purchase into your employer-sponsored benefit plan at your own expense.
 If you are interested in pursuing this option, there are important time frames and deadlines to consider, so please contact Director of HR Tom Avvakumovits at 408-522-2228.